-The General psychology core content areas (Standard V.A.) underpin training that is provided in both foundational (Standard V.B.) and functional (Standard V.C) competencies, with the expectation that training in the functional and foundational competences is done in an integrated manner (see also section 'The Standards Competency Framework' on p.
-6).
+The general psychology core content areas (Standard V.A) underpin training that is provided in both foundational (Standard V.B) and functional (Standard V.C) competencies, with the expectation that training in the functional and foundational competencies is done in an integrated manner (see also section "The Standards' Competency Framework" on p.
+7).

-- A. General psychology core content areas.
-There are core content areas in general psychology deemed necessary for training and practice in professional psychology, though these areas differ between practice specialities.
-The program requires that each student demonstrate undergraduate or graduate competence in these areas in any of the following ways: - by passing suitable evaluations in each of the following areas, or - successful completion of at least one half-year graduate course, or a two-semester (or two, one-semester) undergraduate course.
-There is an exception for the Historical and Scientific Foundations of General Psychology area, which can be fulfilled with a one-semester, senior undergraduate course.
+- A. GENERAL PSYCHOLOGY CORE CONTENT AREAS.
+There are core content areas in general psychology deemed necessary for training and practice in professional psychology, though these areas differ between practice specialties.
+The program requires that each student demonstrate undergraduate or graduate competence in these areas in one of the following ways: - · by passing suitable evaluations in each of the following areas, or - successful completion of at least one half-year graduate course, or a 2-semester (or two 1-semester) senior undergraduate course.
+There is an exception for the area of the historical and scientific foundations of general psychology, which can be fulfilled with a 1-semester senior undergraduate course or by being explicitly embedded in the teaching of other graduate-level courses.
+If embedded into other courses, the breadth and depth of the content is equivalent to a 1-semester senior undergraduate course.
+Similarly, programs are free to determine how their students meet the requirement for foundational knowledge of psychopharmacology during graduate training if not met through undergraduate training.
+This could include but not be limited to workshops, webinars, directed readings, or formal coursework that includes psychopharmacology.

-The general psychology core content areas are14:
+The general psychology core content areas are12

-- The biological bases of behaviour,

-- The cognitive-affecive bases of behaviour,

-- The social-cultural bases of behaviour,

-- Individual differences, diversity, growth and lifespan development, and

-- The historical and scientific foundations of psychology
+- 1. the biological bases of behaviour - 2. the cognitive-affective bases of behaviour - 3. the social-cultural bases of behaviour - 4. individual differences, diversity, growth, and lifespan development - 5. the historical and scientific foundations of psychology - 6. the foundations of psychopharmacology

-In addition to these, Clinical Neuropsychology programs have the following additional requirements in the Foundations for the study of brain-behaviour relationships15
+In addition to these, clinical neuropsychology programs have the following additional requirements in the foundations for the study of brain-behaviour relationships:13

-- Functional neuroanatomy - Neurological and related disorders including their etiology, pathology, course, and treatment - Non-neurologic conditions affecting central nervous system (CNS) functioning - Neuroimaging and other neurodiagnostic techniques - Neurochemistry of behaviour (e.g., psychopharmacology) - Neuropsychology of behaviour - B. Foundational competencies.
-The foundations of professional psychology constitute the essential values, knowledge, skills, and attitudes about the science of practice and the practice of science.
+- 7. functional neuroanatomy - 8. neurological and related disorders, including their etiology, pathology, course, and treatment - 9. non-neurologic conditions affecting central nervous system (CNS) functioning - 10. neuroimaging and other neurodiagnostic techniques - 11. neurochemistry of behaviour (e.g., psychopharmacology) - 12. neuropsychology of behaviour